Medical Bills After a Truck Accident

 - Long-term care: $50,000 – $200,000 or more

-What are the Long-Term Costs of Severe Truck Accident Injuries?
+Long-Term Costs of Severe Truck Accident Injuries

 Like medical care, there are many variables to rehabilitation care.
 Some possible costs for long-term rehabilitation for truck accident injuries include: